-Instead, what I did was I went through the entire OBD II code
+Instead, I went through the entire OBD II code

-list and picked out codes that I have seen set in the real auto repair
+list and picked out codes I've seen set in the real auto repair

 world.
 I also included a short description of what the check engine light means so you don't have to hunt a definition down elsewhere.